 Much of the district is taken up by two major train stations, Gare du Nord and Gare de L’Est. Both stations operate on domestic and international rail lines.
 Gare du Nord is particularly notable for being the busiest train station in Europe according to passenger numbers.

-The 10th arrondissement is walking distance from the city centre, and main attractions such as the Louvre and the Notre Dame.
-As such, this is a great location for anyone who wants to stay close to a major train station but also have easy access to popular tourist sites.
+The 10th arrondissement is within walking distance from the city center, and main attractions such as the Louvre and the Notre Dame.
+As such, this is a great location for anyone who wants to stay close to a major train station but also has easy access to popular tourist sites.

-Best places to stay in Canal St. Martin:
+Best places to stay in Paris Canal St. Martin for first-time visitors:

-The 11th arrondissement is located just a short ways east of the city centre.
+The 11th arrondissement is located just a short way east of the city center.
 It’s just far out enough to be less of a tourist trap.
 Rather it is a fashionable area, popular with Parisians looking for plentiful shopping, good food, and a fun night out.

 The area is known for its lively nightlife.
 The area around Rue Oberkampf is particularly full of hip bars and exciting clubs.
 It’s one of the most popular areas in Paris to go for an unforgettable night of partying.